Contracts Management and Practice

 What will I be doing?

-Lectures introduce the core knowledge for each module and include guest lectures from experts in the field.
-Tutorials provide a forum for discussion and debate with personalised instruction from tutors.
-Project work is your opportunity to apply research and use practical techniques to develop your solutions to prescribed tasks.
+Typically, lectures will introduce the core module knowledge with tutorials designed to provide a forum for tutor-led discussion and debate.
+Project work is your chance to conduct research and other techniques that will help you to develop solutions to prescribed tasks.

 For full-time students, some modules include assessment using presentations